seqcode/vinayachandran_2017_figs/README.md

 * [MEME suite](http://meme-suite.org/doc/install.html?man_type=web)

 # Use
-Each directory contains shell scripts to create each figure panel.
-For example, go to Fig4 and run fig4a.sh to create Fig. 4A.
+Download tab files from the [GEO repository](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE98573) (this must be done manually).
+Go to the GSE98573\_RAW.tar custom download.
+Select the appropriate tab files for the figure panel based on Table S1, and download.
+Move GSE98573\_RAW.tar to the appropriate directory.
+For example, if you wanted to create Fig. 4B, move GSE98573\_RAW.tar to vinayachandran\_2017\_figs/Fig4.
+Do not untar.
+Then run fig4b.sh.

 Most images are automatically created.
 However, heatmaps must be created manually.
 Open a sorted CDT (see below) with [TreeView](http://jtreeview.sourceforge.net/).
 Settings > Pixel Settings.
 Set global X and Y to Fill.
 Set zero to white.
 Adjust contrast as needed.